Help Your Realtor Sell Your Home More Effectively – Part IV

-    Finishing up with part four, the interior of the home is so important to the selling of your home.
-Details on the interior of the home can make or break the deal to sell for you asking price.
+Finishing with part four, the interior of the home is so important to selling your home.
+Details on the interior of the home can make or break the deal to sell for your asking price.

 Appliances should be free of dirt, grease, grime, and food.
 Detail your appliances from the outside in.
-The refrigerator, microwave, stove, oven, toaster, even can openers should be sparkling.
+The refrigerator, microwave, stove, oven, and toaster should be sparkling.
 Sinks and counters are important.
 Clear the counters as much as possible.
 The less they have on them the bigger they become.
-Most buyers will love the look of more counter space over the sellers clutter in their home.
+Most buyers will love the look of more counter space over the seller's clutter in their home.

-Underneath of the sink in the kitchen and bathroom are key areas that buyers will look to check whether they are dry and clean.
-Be sure to repair any leaks with plumbing and faucets.
+Underneath the sink in the kitchen and bathroom are key areas that buyers will look to check whether they are dry and clean.
+Be sure to repair any leaks in plumbing and faucets.
 Also, replace and clean any water spots or damage that may have occurred.

 There should be nothing under the sinks.
 Buyers will want to get a full view of them to make sure that there are no hidden plumbing issues.

-There should be no dirt, trash, cobwebs or dust throughout the home.
+There should be no dirt, trash, cobwebs, or dust throughout the home.
 Be sure to hit every corner high and low.
 Don’t neglect the light fixtures, shelves, drawers, and mantles.
-These are great for catching bugs, dust bunnies and dirt.
-Be sure to take the light fixtures down to wash them make any needed repairs.
-Clear the personalized home décor including family pictures off of the shelves and mantle as it will help make you home look less occupied and more inviting to your buyer.
+These are great for catching bugs, dust bunnies, and dirt.
+Be sure to take the light fixtures down to wash them and make any needed repairs.
+Clear the personalized home décor including family pictures off of the shelves and mantle as it will help make your home look less occupied and more inviting to your buyer.

 All plumbing and electrical issues in the house should be properly fixed before the home goes on the market.
-Major issues with plumbing or electric will look like dollar signs out the window in the possible purchase of a new home.
-Your asking price will not look as good if they might have to put out a lot of cash before or shortly after moving in to a new home.
+Major issues with plumbing or electricity will look like dollar signs out the window in the possible purchase of a new home.
+Your asking price will not look as good if they might have to put out a lot of cash before or shortly after moving into a new home.

 Be sure not to forget the obvious removal of any unwanted rodents, pests, or insects that may have thought they just found their new home.
 You want all signs of pests gone before a buyer steps foot in the home.
 If this can’t be done by you then hire someone who can.
 Nobody wants to buy a new home that has those types of pre-existing residents.